Updated: June 23, 2014

 - Disney's Night of Joy - September 6 & 7, 2014

-- While the magical transformation at the Magic Kingdom's Fantasyland opened in late 2012, it won't be complete until the Seven Dwarfs Mine Train rolls this spring.
+- While the magical transformation at the Magic Kingdom's Fantasyland opened in late 2012, and it has been completed with the opening of the Seven Dwarfs Mine Train which rolled out this spring.

 - A 900-acre luxury resort Four Seasons hotel is being developed along the northeast border of Disney World property.
+It is expected to be completed by the summer of 2014.
 Anchored by the hotel, the development will also include an 18-hole championship golf course, single- and multi-family vacation homes and fractional ownership vacation homes.

 News Makers 2011-13